 Have some sort of routine when you do phone prospecting.
 This could be when you schedule the block of time but also what you do during that time.
 This will help you to be more comfortable and focused when it is time to make the calls.

-Makes prospecting calls has the potential to get chaotic.
-This can result from not only the fact that you never know what direction the actual call is going to go, but also because you likely have a long list of prospects that you can call making it easy to get lost or out of focus.
+Making prospecting calls has the potential to get chaotic.
+This can result from not only the fact that you never know what direction the actual call is going to go, but also because you likely have a long list of prospects that you can call, making it easy to get lost or out of focus.

-When it is time to make your first call, there can sometimes be a feeling of strong resistance and this may be accompanied with internal thought of “I really don’t feel like doing this today.”
+When it is time to make your first call, there can sometimes be a feeling of strong resistance, and this may be accompanied by the internal thought of “I really don’t feel like doing this today.”

 Roll with the momentum

 Think about how hard it can sometimes be to “get going on a roll” when prospecting.
-Take advantage of it once you got it going.
+Take advantage of it once you get it going.